border image

 The Vulnerability/Adaptation Summaries (linked below) provide a high-level overview of vulnerability for habitats and associated species within the four major habitat groups (coastal habitats, forest and woodland habitats, freshwater habitats, and shrubland and grassland habitats), as well as a table of adaptation strategies and actions linked to those vulnerabilities.

-The Vulnerability Assessment Syntheses (linked below) provide an in-depth review of how habitats and species are likely to be impacted by climate change, and include information gathered from regional experts, the scientific literature, and peer-review comments and revisions.
+The Vulnerability Assessment Syntheses (linked below) provide an in-depth review of how habitats and species are likely to be impacted by climate change and include information gathered from regional experts, the scientific literature, and peer-review comments and revisions.
 Each synthesis examines the sensitivity of a given habitat, species, or species group to climate change, its exposure to projected changes, and its capacity to adapt.
-The aim of these syntheses is to expand understanding of habitat and species vulnerability to changing climate conditions, and to provide a foundation for developing appropriate adaptation responses.
+These syntheses aim to expand understanding of habitat and species vulnerability to changing climate conditions and to provide a foundation for developing appropriate adaptation responses.

 The Adaptation Implementation Workshop Proceedings summarize the activities and outcomes of the Northern California Adaptation Implementation Workshops held for the Redding and Eureka/Arcata regions in November 2021.
 The report includes an overview of climate adaptation planning and a description of the workshop activities, then presents adaptation implementation plans created by workshop participants for six priority sites within the northwestern California study area.